minima-global/minidocs/docs/runanode/selectplatform/linux_vps.md

 - `-d`: daemon mode, Minima will run in the background
 - `-e minima_mdspassword=123` : sets the password for your MiniDapp system to 123. **YOU MUST USE A LONG SECURE PASSWORD USING LOWERCASE LETTERS AND NUMBERS ONLY**
-- `-e minima_server = true` : sets your node type as a server node that receives incoming connections
+- `-e minima_server=true` : sets your node type as a server node that receives incoming connections
 - `-v ~/minimadocker9001:/home/minima/data` : creates a local folder called **minimadocker9001** in your home directory and maps it to the **/home/minima/data** directory in Docker.
 The **minimadocker9001** folder is where the Minima database and is also where your backups will be stored.
 - `-p 9001-9004:9001-9004` : the port number mapping from your server to the Docker container
 - `--restart unless-stopped` : ensures your container automatically restarts unless you stop it